develeap/rds-logs-optimizer/README.md

 ## Sub-modules

 The "RDS Optimizer" module is compose of four sub-modules which are connected to one another, as follows:
- - Network module: introducing a VPC, Subnets, Internet Gateway, Route Table, Security Group (a basis for RDS instance);
+ - **Network module**: introducing a VPC, Subnets, Internet Gateway, Route Table, Security Group (a basis for RDS instance);
- - RDS module: using Network's subnets and security group as data sources, also introducing a DB subnet group, DB parameter group, DB option group, as well as RDS DB instance itself;
+ - **RDS module**: using Network's subnets and security group as data sources, also introducing a DB subnet group, DB parameter group, DB option group, as well as RDS DB instance itself;
- - S3 module: using current user's ID as cannonical user data source, also introducing a fully-cofigured S3 bucket that is later exported to Lambda module;
+ - **S3 module**: using current user's ID as cannonical user data source, also introducing a fully-cofigured S3 bucket that is later exported to Lambda module;
- - Lambda module: a Personio GmbH-owned one, from develeap's side only using S3 module's S3 bucket and a redeployed version of RDS Optimizer in Serverless Application Repository as data source; also introducing a CloudFormation stack with DynamoDB table and a fully-configured RDS Optimizer Lambda function included.
+ - **Lambda module**: a Personio GmbH-owned one, from develeap's side only using S3 module's S3 bucket and a redeployed version of RDS Optimizer in Serverless Application Repository as data source; also introducing a CloudFormation stack with DynamoDB table and a fully-configured RDS Optimizer Lambda function included.

 Find the sub-modules tree below.